-Representation Matters is honored to support Black Women and women of color running for elected office across the country.
+Representation Matters is honored to support Black Women, Indigenous women, and women of color running for elected office across the country.
 The candidates Representation Matters features are passionate, courageous, determined and inspiring leaders who have compelling stories of overcoming challenges and breaking barriers.
 Their unique experiences and perspectives need to be heard at every level of government to shape effective policy.
-They are all committed to preserving our democracy, and fighting for reproductive justice, racial justice, voting rights, LGBTQ+ rights, environmental protection, immigrant rights, and all that we value.
-They are the hope for a representative democracy and our future. #2021-candidates
+They are all committed to fighting for reproductive justice, racial justice, voting rights, LGBTQ+ rights, environmental protection, immigrant rights, and preserving our democracy.
+Electing candidates with diverse lived experiences and perspectives is critical to ensuring we have a reflective democracy.
+They are the hope for our future.

-Support Black Women and Women of Color Candidates Now
+and Women of Color Candidates Now

 Peggy Flanagan is Minnesota’s 50th Lieutenant Governor, a member of the White Earth Nation, and is running for Minnesota’s open U.S. Senate seat in 2026.
 She is currently the highest ranking Native American woman in elected office in the nation.
 Peggy has dedicated her career to working with and delivering for middle and working class Minnesotans.
 Peggy served on the Minneapolis Board of Education from 2005 to 2009.
 She also worked at Wellstone Action, the organization founded to carry on the work of the late Senator Paul Wellstone for nearly a decade.
 As one of the original trainers of Wellstone Action’s signature program, Camp Wellstone, she trained thousands of organizers, elected officials, and candidates – including Governor Tim Walz.
 Peggy subsequently served as the Executive Director of the Children’s Defense Fund.
 In 2015, Peggy was elected to the Minnesota House of Representatives, and in 2019, she was elected Lieutenant Governor.
 As Minnesota’s Lieutenant Governor, Peggy secured the largest tax cut in Minnesota history; made transformative investments in education, small businesses, and child care; and made the state a national leader in Tribal-State relations.
 If elected, Peggy will be the first Native woman ever elected to the U.S. Senate.
 Our early support will help her campaign get off to a strong start.